naufiero/abaco/README.rst

     $ curl localhost:8000/actors/e68ebbb7-4986-46ee-9332-a1f5cfc6a533/workers

-  The response will container a list of all workers including the container id, host ip and status.
+  The response contains the list of all workers and supporting metadata including the worker's container id, the host ip where the working is running and its status.

   .. code-block:: JSON